Modern foreign languages

 Intent

-Spanish is spoken in 20 countries in the world and according to 2022 statistics, there are 1.45 billion people who speak English, 1.12 billion people that speak Mandarin, 602 million speak Hindi, 548 million people who speak Spanish and 274 million who speak French.
+Spanish is spoken in 21 countries in the world and according to current statistics, there are 1.45 billion people who speak English, 1.12 billion people that speak Mandarin, 602 million speak Hindi, 548 million people who speak Spanish and 274 million who speak French.
 The children at Stanley Primary School, who do have holidays abroad, regularly holiday in Spain as opposed to France.
 In addition, Spanish is taught more than French in the feeder secondary schools.
 These are the reasons why we have chosen to teach Spanish in our school.
+At Stanley, we believe it is essential to provide our children with the best opportunities to develop meaningful connections and to communicate effectively with a diverse audience.
+We are confident that our Spanish lessons will play a vital role in achieving this goal.

 Implementation

-At Stanley we follow Rachel Hawkes Scheme of work that has been amended by the specialist teacher.
-We also subscribe to Languages Angels to support non-specialist teachers that sometimes cover lessons.
-The scheme covers reading, writing, speaking and listening and building in opportunities for children to revisit knowledge at varying degrees of complexity at a variety of points throughout the six years of study.
+At Stanley we follow the 'Language Angels' scheme of work that allows lessons to be extremely well structured, progressive and engaging for all learners.
+This scheme covers reading, writing, speaking, listening and building in opportunities for children to revisit knowledge at varying degrees of complexity at a variety of points throughout their four years of studying.
 Lessons are intended to be active and highly focused, with children working as a whole class, in small groups, or in mixed-ability pairs to complete tasks at their individual level.
 Work is differentiated in a variety of ways to accommodate children in the same class who are all at different stages of their language-learning journeys.
 Activities consist of games, stories, songs, phonics, grammar and sentence-building activities, rhymes, role-play and dictionary work, to name but a few.

 - Teach vocabulary and linguistic structures informed by the National Curriculum and the skills expressed therein: Listening, Speaking, Reading and Writing (as well as Cultural Understanding).